lettuce-link/Lettuce/Readme.md

 # Lettuce

-A less ugly frontend for [Lemmy](https://join-lemmy.org/), an awesome open source federated discussion platform.
+A (work in progress) beautiful and intuitive frontend for [Lemmy](https://join-lemmy.org/), an awesome open source federated discussion platform.

 ## Why "Lettuce"?